John D. Lavelle: Charges of falsification of reports

 Slay told Gabriel and O'Malley, "You must assume by General Lavelle's direction that you have reaction."
 At subsequent preflight briefings, crews were told to record enemy "reaction", whether or not it happened.
 While most of the missions caused real reaction—SAM, AAA, or MiG fire, a few did not.
 On those occasions, crews reported "hostile enemy fire" anyway.
 However, Lavelle meant for the crews to report enemy radar, not fire.

 The intelligence office at the 432nd subsequently began falsifying after-action intelligence reports to indicate enemy action.
 Lavelle did not find out about the falsification until March.
 Lavelle contended that the falsification of the intelligence report was mis-interpretation of his direction.
 A total of four false intelligence reports were filed.

 The missions in question were all flown against enemy air defenses, specifically missile sites, missiles on transporters, airfields, 122mm and 130mm anti-aircraft guns, and radars.
-At the time, the U.S. Air Force was flying only reconnaissance missions over North Vietnam, not bombing or interdiction missions.
+At the time, the USAF was flying only reconnaissance missions over North Vietnam, not bombing or interdiction missions.
 However, the Rules of Engagement as interpreted by Lavelle allowed striking enemy assets that threatened the reconnaissance flights.

-Nixon, in a February 3, 1972 conversation with an Ambassador Ellsworth F. Bunker, the US envoy to Saigon, explained that he did not want to publicize Lavelle's liberal interpretation of the Rules of Engagement.
+Nixon, in a February 3, 1972 conversation with Ambassador Ellsworth F. Bunker, explained that he did not want to publicize Lavelle's liberal interpretation of the Rules of Engagement.

 You've worked out the authority.
 He can hit SAM sites, period.
 OK?
 But he is not to do it with a public declaration.
 All right?
 And, if it does get out, to the extent it does, he says it's a protective reaction strike.
 He is to describe it as protective reaction.
 And he doesn't have to spell it out.
 They struck, that's all he needs, a SAM site.
 A protective reaction strike against a SAM site.